What is a Reverse Mortgage and how does it work?

 What is the maximum amount of cash that I can obtain?

-The amount you can borrow depends on several factors, including your age, the type of reverse mortgage you select, current interest rates, the location of your home, the appraised value of your home and FHA's lending limits for your area.
-The older you are the more valuable your home is and the less you owe on it, the more money you will be able to obtain.
+The amount you can borrow depends on several factors, including your age, the type of reverse mortgage you select, current interest rates, the location of your home, and the appraised value of your home.
+If you obtain an FHA reverse mortgage the current FHA lending limits for your area will also be taken into consideration.
+The older you are, the more valuable your home is, and the less you owe on it, the more money you will be able to obtain.

 How can I use the money I get from a reverse mortgage and are there restrictions?

-You can use the money for anything you choose, from daily living expenses, home improvement costs, healthcare expenses, paying off existing debts, helping out loved ones or simply enhancing your retirement years - there are no restrictions.
+You can use the money for anything you choose, from daily living expenses, home improvement costs, healthcare expenses, paying off existing debts, delaying receipt of social security income, helping out loved ones or simply enhancing your retirement years - there are no restrictions.
 For many people, the money provides a "financial security blanket," in case unexpected expenses arise.
+One product allows for a credit line that grows each year so funds are there for you to access at any time needed even if many years down the road, and interest only accrues on the balance drawn.
+Some use the product as part of their overall financial plan, drawing funds as needed VS selling assets in down markets which can significantly harm their growth rate over time.

 What are my choices in how I receive the money from a reverse mortgage?